Dealing with strings in Swift

 myString[myString.endIndex.successor()] // error!!

-Obviously, if you try to access a Character at an index beyond the string’s range limits you get a runtime error, like in the last two sentences.
+at an index beyond the string’s range limits you get a runtime error, like in the last two sentences.

-And the characters property has an indices property that can be used to create a Range of all of the characters indexes in a string:
+property that can be used to create a Range

 for index in myString.characters.indices {